How note taking improves learning

 That’s where Glean comes in.

 Glean is a note taking solution designed to let students make personal connections with college content and gain deeper learning of the material.
-Through CORI, Glean helps users capture, organise, refine and integrate class content easily.
+Through CORA, Glean helps users capture, organise, refine and apply class content easily.

 It creates a much more dynamic and natural way for students to interact with class content than traditional note taking.
 And it works both in-person and virtually.